 The Chemistry Resource Room

 The Chemistry Resource Room is located in 205 Whitmore and is dedicated to helping students from General Chemistry to Organic Chemistry courses.
 The open room has several tables and whiteboards helps to facilitate group learning.
 Teaching Assistants (TAs) and Learning Assistants (LAs) Monday through Friday to help you with your chemistry courses – for free!
 Their expertise and help are invaluable since the TAs and LAs have either taken or are integrated into almost every chemistry course.
-Check the schedule below for your course and stop by to get the help you need today!
+Check the your Canvas course page for TA/LA help schedules and stop by to get the help you need today!

 Students should consult their course syllabi and Canvas for additional detailed information, including professors', LA, and/or TA office hours and locations outside of 205 Whitmore.